 For the first year of issue, the Buffalo Nickel was produced in two distinct types.
 The original or Type 1 design features the buffalo standing on a raised mound.
-The revised or Type 2 design features the buffalo standing on a line of plane.
+The revised or Type 2 design features the buffalo standing on a flat plane or line.
 The main purpose of the redesign was to place the inscription “FIVE CENTS” within a recessed area so it would not wear away quickly in circulation.

 Both types were produced at all three mint facilities in operation.
-The Philadelphia Mint also struck both types in proof format.
-At the time, a sand blast matte finish was utilized rather than the brilliant proofs with which more collectors are familiar.
+The Philadelphia Mint also struck both types in Proof format.
+At the time, a sand blast matte finish was utilized rather than the brilliant Proof finish.

-The 1913 Type 1 Buffalo Nickel was struck in slightly higher numbers, with production of 30,992,000 at Philadelphia, 5,337,000 at Denver, and 2,105,000 at San Francisco.
-Generally speaking, each of these coins is more readily available than the type 2 counterpart of the same mint mark.
-Coins are also much more available and lower priced in gem grades and higher.
+The 1913 Type 1 Buffalo Nickel (Buy on eBay) was struck in slightly higher numbers, with production of 30,992,000 at Philadelphia, 5,337,000 at Denver, and 2,105,000 at San Francisco.
+Generally speaking, each of these coins is more readily available than the Type 2 counterpart of the same mint mark.

-For the second type, production was 29,857,186 at Philadelphia, 4,156,000 at Denver, and 1,209,000 at San Francisco.
-Both the “D” and “S” mint mark coins are considered keys for anyone assembling a circulated set.
-Each of the coins is more conditionally challenging in mint state grades and command premiums above the type 1 versions.
+For the 1913 Type 2 Buffalo Nickel (Buy on eBay), production was 29,857,186 at Philadelphia, 4,156,000 at Denver, and 1,209,000 at San Francisco.
+Both the “D” and “S” mint mark coins are considered semi-keys for anyone assembling a circulated set.
+Each of the coins is more conditionally challenging in Mint State grades and command premiums above the Type 1 versions.
 Often these coins will be less fully struck, a problem that would persist for later years of the series.